 - How to join

-- How the club is administered e.g. the size and make-up of the committee, length of terms of office
+- How the club is administered e.g. the size and make-up of the committee, length of terms of office, what types of decisions they are authorised to make.

 - Voting rules for decision-making e.g. quorums and the percentage of votes needed to make a change